Clare Bronfman: Arrest and guilty plea

 In 2018, Raniere and associate Allison Mack were arrested and indicted on several federal charges involving a cult alleged to operate within NXIVM; the charges included sex trafficking, sex trafficking conspiracy, and conspiracy to commit forced labor.
 Bronfman was arrested by federal agents on July 24, 2018, in New York City, and charged with money laundering and identity theft in connection with NXIVM activities.
 She pleaded not guilty in the United States District Court for the Eastern District of New York in Brooklyn.
 She was released on $100 million bond and placed on house arrest with electronic monitoring.
 Also charged were Bronfman's long-time mentor and NXIVM president Nancy Salzman; Salzman's daughter, NXIVM executive board member Lauren Salzman; and former NXIVM bookkeeper Kathy Russell.

 On April 19, 2019, Bronfman pleaded guilty to conspiracy to conceal and harbor illegal aliens for financial gain and fraudulent use of identification.
 The prosecution asked for five years in prison, and she agreed to forfeit $6 million.
 On September 30, 2020, she was sentenced to six years, nine months in prison by a federal judge.
 In addition, she was fined $500,000 and was ordered to pay restitution to victim "Jane Doe 12" in the amount of $96,605.

 A week after her sentencing, her lawyers asked that she be freed from the Metropolitan Detention Center, Brooklyn, while she appealed her sentence.
 Her lawyers called it "disparate with the sentences received by other individuals who pleaded or were found guilty of similar non-violent crimes", particularly since the prosecution had asked for only five years.
 Bronfman also had a liver condition that made her a higher risk for contracting COVID-19 in prison, they said.
 Her lawyers and the judge had already agreed that she could serve her sentence at a minimum security facility near the New York area.
 She spent the early part of her sentence at FDC Philadelphia, a temporary/in-transit federal prison facility normally used to house inmates prior to or during court proceedings.
 Bronfman was then transferred to Federal Correctional Institution, Danbury.
 She was then transferred back to FDC Philadelphia.

 Bronfman was released to a halfway house in the Bronx on May 4, 2024.
+As of June 27, 2025, she is no longer in BOP custody.